 Once on the Amalfi Drive, you are going to experience the pure Mediterranean beauty: cliffs, blue sea, some luxurious villas perched like eagles’ nests atop the surrounding mountains and the incredible narrow winding road stretching along the coast.
 You will be surrounded by breath-taking scenery.

 Sorrento is our choice for shopping and lunch opportunities.
 It is famous for its “limoncello” production – an alcoholic lemon liquor which you can taste mostly anywhere in town.
 Not to miss the overview to the Bay of Naples from the Garden of St-Francis.

 Positano is the first village you will cross along the Amalfi Coast.
 Its whitewashed houses and its fancy art and ceramic galleries have attracted thousands of people from all over the world, turning it into a very touristy destination.
 If you like you can leave the vehicle and discover the village which is mostly a pedestrian area leading down to the beach.
 On the upper part of Positano there are some friendly taverns, please do not hesitate to ask your driver!

 Amalfi is the most interesting place on the Amalfi coast for its glorious historical past.

 You can visit the Cathedral – burial place of St. Andrew – or you can try to get away from the crowds exploring the maze of little white painted alleys and travel through time back to the Middle-Ages!

-Finally you can visit Ravello (350 metres on the sea level), certainly the most elegant and scenic village on the coast.
-In Ravello you can visit either Villa Cimbrone or Villa Rufolo with their astonishing views or simply enjoy some free time.
+Finally, you can visit Ravello (350 meters on the sea level), certainly the most elegant and scenic village on the coast.
+In Ravello, you can visit either Villa Cimbrone or Villa Rufolo with their astonishing views or simply enjoy some free time.

-Lunch will depend on your desire: there will be different options, from a snack up to nice sea-food meal in one of the many excellent restaurants with sea view along the itinerary.
+Lunch will depend on your desire: there will be different options, from a snack up to a nice seafood meal in one of the many excellent restaurants with sea view along the itinerary.